 AIS offers a diverse and wide range of after school activities (ASAs).
 These activities can range from hip-hop dancing to cooking to sports to robotics and are led by the teaching staff.
 The activities vary according to age and students can undertake as many as they can manage.
 Full details including how to register are listed on the My AIS site, and activities are rotated on a term-by-term basis, thereby increasing the number of opportunities available to students.

-At AIS school camps operate at different year levels.
-Costs are included in school fees.
+At AIS, school camps operate at different year levels and costs are included in school fees.
 Camps are a great way to create and enhance friendships across the year groups, learn new skills, practice resilience, teamwork and responsibility.

 All camps encourage resilience – whether that be dealing with the first night away from home, or undertaking a challenge one has never done before.
 In a world where things are constantly changing and evolving, the ability to have that inner resilience and character is indeed a personal quality that is vital to success in today’s society.